Teghut, Lori

 Teghut (Թեղուտ), is a village in the Lori Province of Armenia.

-Teghut is located 70 kilometres northeastward from Vanadzor.
+Teghut is located 70 kilometers northeastward from Vanadzor.
 The village is at the right side of Shnogh river, which is the stream of Debed river, 18 kilometers from Alaverdi in a timbered area.
 Teghut was established by residents of Shnogh village at the beginning of the 20th century.
-Some of villagers' ancestors are Lori region aboriginals, others came from Artsakh, Javakhk, Syunik, Sevan in 17th- 18th centuries.
+Some of villagers' ancestors are Lori region aboriginals, others came from Artsakh, Javakheti, Syunik, Sevan in 17th-18th centuries.
 The village is named Teghut in connection with an old village in the central part of present-day Teghut which was plundered by Lezgins.
 The residents of the old village were captured and murdered.
-Other villages located near the Shnogh river had the same fortune.
-(Dukanadzor, Dzorigegh, Giligegh, Manstev, Akhetk).
+Other villages located near the Shnogh river had the same fortune (Dukanadzor, Dzorigegh, Giligegh, Manstev, Akhetk).